anoma/anoma/docs/src/explore/design/ledger/front-running.md

 transaction upon decryption.
 In addition to this payload, the wrapper transaction will contain the following data:
  * fee: the price of including the block onto the chain
- * fee payer: the account paying the above fee
+ * fee payer: an implicit account paying the above fee
  * fee payer signature: the above account's signature for verification
  * gas limit: A limit on the amount of gas the encrypted transaction can consume when it is applied.